Scientific Name

 Origin

-This succulent is a chance mutation of Echeveria 'Pinky'.
+Echeveria 'Trumpet Pinky' is a chance mutation of Echeveria 'Pinky'.

 Description

-Echeveria 'Trumpet Pinky' is an unusual succulent that forms rosettes of tubular uniquely colored leaves that curl to create a display of trumpets.
-The rosettes grow up to 10 inches (25 cm) in diameter.
-Leaves are glaucous green and fade to pink toward the tips when exposed to full sun or extreme heat.
-Flowers are reddish-orange and appear on arching spikes in spring.
-The mutation causes this succulent to exhibit abnormal growth in different parts of the plant, including the flowers, flower stalks, and flower clusters.
+Echeveria 'Trumpet Pinky' is an unusual succulent that forms rosettes of tubular, uniquely colored leaves that curl, creating a display of trumpets.
+The rosettes can grow up to 10 inches (25 cm) in diameter.
+The leaves are glaucous green and fade to pink toward the tips when exposed to full sun or extreme heat.

 How to Grow and Care for Echeveria 'Trumpet Pinky'

 Light: E. 'Trumpet Pinky' prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Trumpet Pinky' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
-Many growers will create their own mix.
-However, commercial succulent potting mixes will work fine.
+Many growers create their own mix, but commercial succulent potting mixes will work fine.

 Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
 E. 'Trumpet Pinky' can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).